Minecraft Museum of Engineering

 We're launching a competition for students to make new exhibits, and the first competition is beginning now!
 We're looking for entries of various sizes, for any engineering discipline.

 The contest is open to all members of the Tech community.
 Winning submissions will be added to the official museum and shared broadly.
-Submissions will be accepted until September 14, with winners announced by October 1.
+Submissions will be reviewed monthly.

 Read the contest rules below, or download the Minecraft world to get started!